London Studio 5 Fitzroy Square, London W1T 5HH

 Their recent work for the four-hundred-year-old East India Company is a delight.
 The Edinburgh store has a jewel-like quality, with opulent materials and finishes and its paisley etched red ceiling which conjure up visions of merchant’s travels to the colonies.

 In their projects for fashion brand Mint Velvet, their approach is clearly visible as they retain the brand DNA in their concepts, whilst creating a look and feel which is congruent with their customers and locations; whether they be in brand new shopping centres in Bluewater or Dubai, or in a historic building in York.

 Their concept for French restaurant Bandol, in London’s Chelsea, applies a similar thought process.
 Using warm tones and natural materials (including an olive tree within the central dining space), the interior provides the rustic appeal of Provence and the French Riviera, whilst the inclusion of contemporary furniture shows consideration to its target audience.

-The recent refurbishment project for the quintessentially English Athenaeum Hotel & Residences is beautiful, opening up spaces and incorporating design features resonant with the the building’s Art Deco transformation in the 1930s.
+The recent refurbishment project for the quintessentially English Athenaeum Hotel & Residences is beautiful, opening up spaces and incorporating design features resonant with the building’s Art Deco transformation in the 1930s.
 Following on from this projects KKD has been commissioned to design further hospitality spaces, the latest of which is a stylish hotel for Aloft Al Ain in the UAE, which has seen them design all elements of the hotel from reception, restaurants, bars, guest rooms and even the hotel’s fitness centre.

-Working on one off stores to large scale shopping malls and across a range of sectors from fashion to pharmacy, restaurants to supermarkets, charity to automotive and many more, KKD have a rich heritage of producing considered and thoughtful design concepts.
+Working on one off stores to large scale shopping malls and across a range of sectors from fashion, health and beauty and supermarkets to department stores, automotive, hospitality and many more, KKD has a rich heritage of producing considered and thoughtful design concepts.